Bhagsys/pwn.college_Bhagesh/Perceiving Permissions.md

 ```

 ### New Learnings
-Su is used to switch user, usually used to switch to the root user
+id command is used to display user and group information

 ## Changing Permissions
-In this level, you must switch to the zardus user and then run /challenge/run.
-Zardus' password is dont-hack-me.
+In this challenge, you must change the permissions of the /flag file to read it!
+Typically, you need to have write access to the file in order to change its permissions, but I have made the chmod command all-powerful for this level, and you can chmod anything you want even though you are the hacker user.
+This is an ultimate power.
+The /flag file is owned by root, and you can't change that, but you can make it readable.

 ### Solve
 **Flag:** `pwn.college{M88VPtrW_uXCpIqfxKsCghHcKFP.QXzcjM1wyM4kjNzEzW}`

-Su to Zardus then enter password and run /challenge/run
+use chmod to change permissions to get the flag

 ```hacker@permissions~changing-permissions:~$ chmod a-rwx /flag
 hacker@permissions~changing-permissions:~$ cat /flag